kzar/davemail/README.md

    I then use to update my modeline display etc.
 4. [Notmuch][6] Emacs client is then used for reading and tagging message.
    [Gnus alias][7] for handling my different email identities + signatures.
-5. Outgoing emails are sent using [msmtp][8], back out via FastMail's or Outlook's servers.
+5. Outgoing emails are sent using [msmtp][8], back out via FastMail's servers.
 6. [vdirsyncer][9] synchronises my personal contacts and calendars with FastMail so that I have a local copy to use for address completion etc.